OWASP/CheatSheetSeries/cheatsheets/HTTP_Headers_Cheat_Sheet.md

 - *NOTE*: you can bypass it by adding the `crossorigin` attribute like below:
 - `<img src="https://thirdparty.com/img.png" crossorigin>`

+### FLoC (Federated Learning of Cohorts)

+FLoC is a method proposed by Google in 2021 to deliver interest-based advertisements to groups of users ("cohorts").
+The [Electronic Frontier Foundation](https://www.eff.org/deeplinks/2021/03/googles-floc-terrible-idea), [Mozilla](https://blog.mozilla.org/en/privacy-security/privacy-analysis-of-floc/), and others believe FLoC does not do enough to protect users' privacy.

+#### Recommendation

+A site can declare that it does not want to be included in the user's list of sites for cohort calculation by sending this HTTP header.
+> Permissions-Policy: interest-cohort=()

 ### Server

 The `Server` header describes the software used by the origin server that handled the request — that is, the server that generated the response.